Meet Our Team

 INDIRA ALVAREZ

-MSc, Research Assistant
+MSc, Research Coordinator

-Indira is a Research Assistant for the P3 Cohort, and works for the Department of Obstetrics and Gynecology at the University of Calgary.
+Indira is a Research Coordinator for the P3 Cohort, and works for the Department of Obstetrics and Gynecology at the University of Calgary.
 She has a Master of Science degree from McGill University.
 She has been involved in research areas such as: the study on neural correlates of perceptual awareness, and memory reconsolidation blockade to treat Post-Traumatic Stress Disorder.
 Outside of work, Indira enjoys reading and working with cold porcelain clay as well as spending time with her family.

 AMY BERGERON